 Australia will see their 3G networks start to close down from December 2023 and you can expect all 3G services to be completely unavailable by September 2024.

 2. How will this affect my fleet?

 Any fleet tracking devices that have not been upgraded to 4G capable devices will stop working as each network shuts down their 3G coverage.

-Inseego are working hard to provide a seamless experience for customers to upgrade their 3G hardware to 4G hardware.
-Large scale network transitions such as these take time, so the recommendation is to schedule your business transition for sooner than later.
+Inseego are working hard to provide a seamless experience for customers to upgrade their 3G hardware to 4G hardware to avoid any disruptions.

 Why is the network being shut down?
 How does it work?
 When is it happening?

 The global increase of 4G and 5G has led to the natural decline of 3G.

 All wireless communications such as radio or phones rely on radio frequency or “spectrum”.
 Spectrum is a finite resource, meaning telecommunications companies like Telstra or Optus must make the most of what they have.
 This means reallocating or re-farming the 3G spectrum to improve 4G and provide more space for 5G.
 By re-farming 3G technology, telecommunications companies will be able to further boost the capacity, speed, and reliability of 4G and continue the rollout of 5G.